-Custody cases can be difficult, as parents might have their relationships with their child in the hands of the court.
+Custody cases can be difficult, as parents might have to put their relationships with their children in the hands of the court.
 Courts must consider many factors to determine what type of arrangement is in the best interests of the child, and many parents wonder whether the child’s opinion and preference will play a role in the decision.

 The answer is that sometimes, a court will consider the preference of the child.
 However, the court will still make its own decision and will not automatically follow what the child wants.

 The law in California assumes that a child age 14 or older has the right to be heard regarding their preferences.
 However, younger children might have the maturity and ability to give a well-reasoned opinion on the matter, and a judge might allow them to express their opinion in such cases.
 The judge decides whether a child should testify on a case-by-case basis.

 How Does the Court Get the Child’s Opinion?